pymupdf/PyMuPDF-Utilities/README.md

 > Up to version 1.18.x of PyMupdf a major effort was undertaken to rename (almost) all methods and attributes to the **_snake_case_** standard.
 This task is now finished.
 For the time being and including versions 1.19.x, old and new names will coexist.
 For example, the old name `doc.newPage()` can be used as well as the new name `doc.new_page()` to create a new page.
 In versions 1.19.x, a deprecation warning will be issued when old method names are used.
 In versions thereafter, only the new names will remain being valid.
 To help migrating your scripts to new names, you may want to use ``alias-changer.py`` in this folder.

 ## OCR Support
+Starting with version 1.19.0, PyMuPDF supports MuPDF's integrated Tesseract OCR features.
+Over time, we will add examples for using this.

-While PyMuPDF does not yet support MuPDF's seamless support of Tesseract OCR, there are nonetheless ways to use OCR tools in PyMuPDF scripts.
+There are nonetheless also other ways to use OCR tools in PyMuPDF scripts.

 There are now two demo examples in the new folder [OCR](https://github.com/pymupdf/PyMuPDF-Utilities/tree/master/OCR) which use Tesseract OCR and `easyocr` respectively.